ledcoyote/ledcoyote.github.io/_posts/2025-01-25-work-automation-accountability-ai-2.md

 out of the work.
 We're starting to see a separation of _formal_ accountability from discretion here.
-While we still maintain that _moral_ accountability cannot be separated from discretion, formal accountability as allotted by human organizations may separate it from discretion, where the moral accountability must lie.
+While we still maintain that _moral_ accountability cannot be separated from discretion, formal accountability as allotted by human organizations may create an artificial separation.

 ### Breaking Jobs Apart